chloeekk/chloeekk.github.io/content/posts/demand-gen-vs-performance-max/index.md

 ## What’s the Difference Between Performance Max and Demand Gen Campaigns?

-**Performance Max (PMax)** is a fully automated campaign type by Google that allows advertisers to run a single campaign across all Google-owned channels—Search, Display, YouTube, Gmail, Discover, Maps, and more.
-It serves as a **complement to Search Ads**, helping advertisers reach more potential customers across multiple touchpoints.
+**Performance Max (PMax)** is a fully automated campaign type by Google that allows advertisers to run a single campaign across all Google-owned channels—Search, Display, YouTube, Gmail, Discover, Maps, and more—complementing [paid search](https://chloevolution.com/posts/paid-search/) to reach more potential customers across multiple touchpoints.

 **Demand Gen Campaigns**, on the other hand, are designed for visually engaging platforms like YouTube and Google Discover.
 They focus on **sparking interest and creating demand** through short-form videos and in-feed content—ideal for attracting new audiences to your brand or products.